2026 Tax Deadlines You Need to Know

 - Receipts for business expenses

-- April 15: First estimated tax payment due for 2025.
-Self-employed workers are expected to make estimated quarterly tax payments.
-This first payment applies to income earned from January 1 through March 31, 2025.
+- April 15: First estimated tax payment due for 2026.
+This first payment applies to income earned from January 1 through March 31, 2026.

-- October 15: Last day to file your 2024 tax return with an extension.
-This is the last day to file your tax return, assuming you've been granted a six-month extension.
-But you'll still need to estimate your 2024 tax liability and pay it by the April deadline.
+- October 15: Last day to file your 2025 tax return with an extension.
+Just be aware that you'll still need to estimate your 2025 tax liability and pay it by the April 15 deadline.
 You can calculate your liability by using Form 1040-ES or working with a tax professional.

-- January 31: If your business had employees in 2024, you'll need to submit your W-2 forms to the IRS—and to your employees—by the end of January.
-This is also the due date to submit 1099 forms for independent contractors.
+- February 2: If your business had employees in 2025, you'll need to file your W-2 forms to the IRS—and submit them to your employees—by February 2.
+This is also the due date to furnish most 1099 forms to independent contractors, but the deadline might be February 17 in some cases.

 - September 15: This is the last day for S-corporations and partnerships to file their business return with an extension.